ningacoding/rn-gsignin/docs/docs/one-tap.md

 signature: (`params`: [`OneTapSignInParams`](api#onetapsigninparams), `momentListener?`: (`promptMomentNotification`: `PromptMomentNotification`) => `void`) => `Promise`\<[`OneTapUser`](api#onetapuser)\>

 Starts a flow to create a user account.
-It will offer the user a list of the accounts to choose from (When multiple Google accounts are logged in on the device).
+It offers a list of user accounts to choose from (When multiple Google accounts are logged in on the device).
 Also, it can be used if `signIn` rejects with `NO_SAVED_CREDENTIAL_FOUND` error, as shown in the code snippet above.

 Returns a `Promise` that resolves with an object containing the user data or rejects in case of error.